w1th0utnam3/undirected_graph/README.md

 ## Todo

 - Implement `erase` by iterator functions
+- Implement unit tests
 - Make sure that it works with google sparsehash containers (`dense_hash_map` and `dense_hash_set`, see https://code.google.com/p/sparsehash/)
-- Check whether the interface is ok to use `unique_ptr` as data objects
+- Check whether the interface is ok when using `unique_ptr` as data objects
+- Check whether there is a performance difference btween storing `forward_list` directly in the adjacency map vs. storing pointers to the lists in it